SimVascular/SimVascular-Tests/new-api-tests/applications/create-surface-caps-from-centerlines/README.md

     a - Compute model automatically.
     c - Compute centerlines.
-    m - Create a model from the surface and centerlines. q - Quit
+    m - Create a model from the surface and centerlines, remesh the surface and generate an FE volume mesh. q - Quit
     s - Select a centerline source point. t - Select a centerline target point.